 5. Skellig Islands – spectacular and full of Hollywood glamour

 Calling all Star Wars fans!
-A trip to the Skellig Islands is no doubt top of your bucket list.
+Included in a Ring of Kerry Tour must be a trip to the Skellig Islands is no doubt top of your bucket list.
 The location for Star Wars: The Force Awakens and The Last Jedi, you can walk in the very same footsteps as Luke Skywalker.

 And for nature lovers, Skellig Michael, and its close neighbour Little Skellig, are a haven for flora and fauna.